mort65/Simple-Player-Prostitution-SE/README.md

 # Simple-Player-Prostitution-SE

-You can make money in the temple of Dibella or Taverns after renting a room and asking permission from the Innkeeper or by begging.
-The chance of agreeing and the payment that you could receive increases based on your Speech skill.
+You can make money in the temple of Dibella or Taverns as a prostitute, after renting a room and asking permission from Innkeepers, or everywhere as a dibellan or a beggar.
+The payment that you could receive increases based on your Speech skill.

 **Requirements:**